altarikh-burhan/altarikh-burhan/README.md

 - 👋 Hi, I’m @altarikh-burhan
-- 👀 I’m interested in Backend Programming
+- 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning laravel
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 altarikh-burhan/altarikh-burhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.